raspberrypilearning/invent-project-template/en/step_6.md

 --- /task ---

-Reflecting about how you made your ... will help you in your future projects:
+Reflecting about how you made your ... will help you in your future projects.

+Answer the questions below by drawing, writing, typing in a document, talking to someone, or in your own creative way that works best for you.

 --- task ---
-How did you get your ideas? <mark>free text answer, 3 characters possibly</mark>
+How did you get your ideas?
 --- /task ---

 --- task ---
-What cool new thing(s) did you learn? <mark>free text answer, 3 characters possibly</mark>
+What cool new thing(s) did you learn?
 --- /task ---

 --- task ---